NENA911/NG911GISDataModel/README.md

 changes are needed for these domains the entity is encouraged to contact NENA to seek more direction for requesting new entries.

+### Errata

+#### PlaceType Domain

+The **SiteStructureAddressPoint** layer **PlaceType** domain specifies the values of the IANA [Location Types Registry](https://www.iana.org/assignments/location-type-registry/location-type-registry.xml).
+The Location Types defined in this registry include vehicles (e.g., "aircraft", "automobile", "bus", "bicycle", etc.).
+Upon discussion of the working group, it was agreed that it is uncommon to address a vehicle but rather the space the vehicle occupies.
+Therefore, the vehicle location types were excluded as it is unusal to address a location that moves.

 ---